It was a cold spring night when a lot of noise made its way into our home.

 Our chimney has a spark box attached to it.
 It keeps any sparks that fly up through the chimney from landing on our roof and causing a fire.

-But our spark box gets clogged regularly so my husband has to clean it every so often.
+However, our spark box gets clogged regularly so my husband has to clean it every so often.

-Well, it definitely gets cleaned when we are thoroughly cleaning our wood stove.
+And it definitely gets cleaned when we are thoroughly cleaning our wood stove.
 So while he is up on the roof, he takes the chimney wire brush and rubs it on the outside vents of the spark box.
 This breaks up any residue that clogs the vent holes.

-So that way our fire will be able to draw air instead of it just smoking because the holes in the vent are clogged.
+That way our fire will be able to draw air instead of it just smoking because the holes in the vent are clogged.

 As mentioned before, this is a very easy part of the cleaning process but one that needs to be done as needed so your fire will burn properly.